 The Institute of Physics is a leading scientific membership society working to advance physics for the benefit of all.
 The Institute of Physics aims to provide positive and compelling experiences of physics for public audiences through engaging and entertaining activities and events.
 We also aim to widen participation in, and enjoyment of, physics and to raise the appreciation of the important role that physics plays in our culture and society.
 We are glad to be able to fund Dundee Science Festival, since they have a proven record of providing fun, interesting and entertaining activities to the people of Tayside and beyond.

 Xplore Dundee operates a comprehensive network of high-frequency local bus services within the city.
-The company employs some 360 people and owns a fleet of around 130 buses and coaches.
-Xplore Dundee is proud to be a Living Wage employer.
+The company employs around 360 people and owns a fleet of around 130 buses and coaches.
+Xplore Dundee is part of the National Express Group and proud to be a Living Wage employer.

 Xplore Dundee is committed to actively contributing to the community and supports the aims of Dundee Science Festival in engaging people of all ages and backgrounds with science and lifelong learning.